awsdocs/amazon-workmail-administration-guide/doc_source/tracking.md

    aws iam put-role-policy --role-name workmail-monitoring-role --policy-name workmail-permissions --policy-document file://rolepolicy.json
    ```

 Follow the steps in the previous topic to turn on email event logging using the newly created log group and role\.
-For more information, see [Turning On Email Event Logging](#enable-tracking)\.
+For more information, see [Turning on email event logging](#enable-tracking)\.

-## Turning Off Email Event Logging<a name="turn-off-tracking"></a>
+## Turning off email event logging<a name="turn-off-tracking"></a>

 Turn off email event logging from the Amazon WorkMail console\.
 If you no longer need to use email event logging, we recommend that you delete the related CloudWatch log group and service\-linked role as well\.
-For more information, see [Deleting a Service\-Linked Role for Amazon WorkMail](using-service-linked-roles.md#delete-slr)\.
+For more information, see [Deleting a service\-linked role for Amazon WorkMail](using-service-linked-roles.md#delete-slr)\.

 **To turn off email event logging**